Holistische Arts

 Speed One-time procedure under local anesthesia, takes approx. 15 minutes Recovery time of 4-6 weeks with restrictions

-Wishing to conceive and CIN 2
+Future pregnancy and CIN 2

 • Cervical insufficiency: The cervix may open too early during pregnancy.

-• Preterm birth: The risk of preterm birth (before 37 weeks) increases by 1.5 to 2 times after a LEEP procedure.
+• Preterm birth: The risk of a preterm birth (before 37 weeks) increases by 1.5 to 2 times after a LEEP procedure.

-This is why more and more gynecologists are looking for alternatives for women with an active wish to conceive.
+This is why more and more gynecologists are looking for alternatives for women with an active desire to conceive.
 In some hospitals, imiquimod (Aldara) is offered as an alternative.
 Imiquimod is a cream that activates the local immune system and has proven effective in 60-75% of women with CIN 2 in clinical trials.

 Other options when wishing to conceive: